5 Association Analysis: Basic Concepts

 ## type=fish} bass

-Look at the relative frequency (=support) of items in the data set.
-Here we look at the 10 most frequent items.
+It is often also interesting to look at the relative frequency (=support) of items in the data set.
+Here we look at the 20 most frequent items.

 itemFrequencyPlot(trans,topN = 20)